The Infants' Home Board of Directors

 Lindsay SmarttBA, FIAA, FNZSA, ASA, GAICD

 Lindsay is a non-executive director, consults in risk and strategy and is a qualified actuary.
-He sits on the boards of the Westpac / BT Financial Group insurance subsidiaries and is an experienced audit and risk committee chair.
-He has served on the council of the Actuaries Institute since 2010 and as president in 2016, chairs that board.
+He sits on the boards of the Westpac/BT insurance subsidiaries and Fidelity Life (in NZ) and is an experienced audit and risk committee chair.
+He was president of the Actuaries Institute in 2016 and previously chaired The Salvation Army Employment Plus (2017-2018).
 During Lindsay’s career in financial services he has held chief risk officer, CFO and appointed actuary roles, having worked in large financial institutions, global reinsurers and consultancies (including his own).
 Member since 2016.

 Dr Sandra CheesemanPhD, B.Ed, Dip Teach (Early Childhood)